Injured on Someone Else’s Property?

 When you enter someone else’s property, you expect to be safe, especially when you enter a business.
 In fact, property owners have a legal obligation to take steps to remove or minimize hazards which could cause injuries to unsuspecting guests.
 For example, businesses must clean up spills in a timely manner and mark the area as potentially hazardous to prevent slip and fall accidents.
 Even owners of private property have a duty to provide a reasonably safe environment for visitors.
 This may include repairing broken stairs and railings, installing fencing around pools and restraining pets to prevent dog bites.
 Therefore, if you sustain injuries in an accident on someone else’s property, then the owner may be liable for your medical bills and other damages.
 A premises liability attorney can help you hold a negligent property owner accountable for your accident.

+When looking for the best premises liability lawyer, you want someone who has experience and offers a free consultation.
 Braid Pezzaglia, founder of the Law Offices of Braid Pezzaglia, has more than 20 years of experience litigating injury claims in California.
 If you need assistance with a premises liability lawsuit, then he is here to help.
 He fights for the rights and interests of victims in San Jose and the surrounding areas.

 What Is Premises Liability?